ballerina-attic/docs-ballerina-vscode-extension/en/docs/get-started/try-the-code/try-graphql-services.md

 1. Click the **Run** CodeLens to run the program.

+    !!!
+Info
-    >**Info:** This opens the terminal and starts running the service.
+        This opens the terminal and starts running the service.

 2. Click the **Try it** CodeLens to open the GraphQL Try it view.

+    !!!
+Note
-   >**Note:** The service must be in the running state to use GraphQL Try it view.
+        The service must be in the running state to use GraphQL Try it view.

     ![Graphql CodeLenses](../../img/build-and-try/try-graphql-services/graphql-codelenses.png){.cInlineImage-full}

 3. Once the GraphQL view is opened, click **Explorer** to open the **Explorer** view.

+    !!!
+Tip
-   >**Tip:** You can find the available APIs from the side menu that opens.
+        You can find the available APIs from the side menu that opens.

 4. Select the APIs that you want to try from the **Explorer** menu.

+    !!!
+Info
-   >**Info:** This will automatically generate the payload in the editor.
+        This will automatically generate the payload in the editor.
 You can edit the payload and add the required parameters (e.g., type your name under the name parameter). **Prettify** will format the code for you.

 5. Click **Run** to send the request.